nkappler/ctxmenu/README.md

 The `show` method can be used to show a context menu without using the [`attach`](#ctxmenuattach) method to set up a contextmenu for specific elements first.
 You need to pass the original event or a target element, which will be used to calculate the menu's position.

 This may be useful when integrating with other libraries or frameworks that already provide a contextmenu handler or when trying to show a context menu on a different user interaction (for example showing a context menu when left-clicking a button).

+⚠️**Positioning of the menu:** If the second parameter you pass is of type `MouseEvent`, the menu will appear at the cursors position, if it is of type `HTMLElement` it will appear next to the element.
+See [#36](https://github.com/nkappler/ctxmenu/issues/36)

-When passing a target element, you will need to stop the propagation of the event to prevent the context menu from being immediately closed again:
+⚠️ **Event propagation:** When passing a target element, you will need to stop the propagation of the event to prevent the context menu from being immediately closed again:

 ```typescript
 clickHandler(e: MouseEvent) {